-Course Tutor, Story for Business
+Course Tutor, Story for Organisations

 Richard Benson is ‘one of Britain’s leading cultural commentators’ (The Guardian), a prizewinning writer and bestselling author.
 He works with businesses from General Motors to Unilever on strategy and creative projects – reports, books, exhibitions – using narrative to bring brand and campaign values to life, and stories to build engagement with people.

 As a strategy consultant at the Not Actual Size creative content agency, he has worked with Motorola, Nike, Unilever, Kellogg’s and Ray-Ban, helping to develop narratives that use brand equity to engage journalists and consumers.
 He has also worked with Whitbread, Bacardi and Greene King on brand strategy and new product development, and with O2, Ford and Cereal Partners on communications strategies and creative initiatives.